rachellaflamme/ProPublica/README.md

 3. Run the lines "docker run -d -p 4445:4444 selenium/standalone-chrome" and "docker ps" in the R terminal.
 This checks that R and Docker are connected.

 4. Run code.

+# Data Dictionary

+This code pulls its information from the website, https://my.uscis.gov/findadoctor, and creates a dataset with the following variables: Doctor name, address, city, state, zipcode, and phone number.

+This code should run if the above installation steps are executed.

+Because of the structure of the USCIS website, after the code is run once, the dataset produced will only collect doctors within a 500 mile radius from an arbitarily chosen zipcode: 01063.
+In order to produce a full dataset of the entire United States, the following code must be editted.